lokeshdangii/Bash-Shell-Scripting/README.md

 3. Make the script executable using `chmod +x script-name.sh`.
 4. Run the script with `./script-name.sh`.

 Feel free to examine the scripts, modify them, and experiment with your variations.
-Don't hesitate to reach out if you have questions about specific scripts or concepts!

 ## Contributions

 While this repository primarily documents my learning journey, I welcome constructive feedback and suggestions.
 If you notice any improvements that can be made to the scripts or have insights to share, please feel free to open an issue or submit a pull request.

+## Contact

+You can reach me via email at [lokeshdangi1045@gmail.com](mailto:lokeshdangi1045@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/lokeshdangi/).

+Thank you for visiting my repository!